surajkc599/angular-router-outlet/README.md

 # BookManagement

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
-Simple usage of named router outlets.
+Simple usage of Named Router Uutlets.
 Flow of Book management.
+Divides area into three parts and allocates that space specific to author, books and book detail.

 ## Development server